Chrome 63 Offers Even More Protection From Malicious Sites, Using Even More Memory - Slashdot

 The web browser: the glorified terminal emulator of the 21st century.
 Where every kilobyte of input takes a megabyte of RAM.
 Or fifty.
 How can it be considered remotely plausible that maintaining the state of 15 tabs (mostly text, some images, no video) requires 5 GB?
 Surely it must be one of the great mysteries of modern computing.

 Should one trust nonfree SW w/ said access?
-(Score:2)
+(Score:4, Insightful)

 In this description one is clearly supposed to trust a nonfree program (Google Chrome) to vet other software's access to the file system, clipboard, webcam, and microphone.
-But one has no good reason to call Chrome
+But one has no good reason to call Chrome trustworthy.
+Users have no idea what the Chrome code is doing when it runs because that program is nonfree software.
+No matter how capable the user is, no matter how willing they are to research and fix problems, Chrome users are not allowed to help themselves by reading the complete Chrome source code, modifying said source code, or help others in the community by distributing Chrome code (whether modified or not).
+The only users allowed to do these things are the people one ought not trust because they're the proprietor.
+As a side issue that proprietor happens to be a spy organization.
+So one should wonder if administrators can block Google Chrome's access to these things too or perhaps that is best addressed by not running Google Chrome in the first place.